Data Overflow/Underflow During the Conversion from the Double-Precision Floating-Point Type to the Integer Type

 Cause

-In the two platforms, there are two CPU architectures.
-The ways of implementing the arithmetic logic unit, OS, and compilers ay be different.
+The two platforms use two different CPU architectures.
+The ways of implementing the arithmetic logic unit, OS, and compiler may be different.
 The instruction for converting a floating-point number to an integer in x86 defines an indefinite integer value (64-bit 0x8000000000000000).
 In most cases, the x86 platform actually complies with this principle.
 However, when the double data is converted to an unsigned integer, different results occur.
 The processing of Kunpeng is very clear and simple.
-When overflow or underflow occurs, the maximum or minimum value that can be represented by an integer is reserved.
+When overflow or underflow occurs, the maximum or minimum value that can be represented by an integer is retained.
 Developers do not face uncertain or unexpected results.

 Procedure